• For a $250 gift card pay only $200

 And, besides the savings, if you are looking for the ideal tea or teaware gift but finding the multitude of options a bit overwhelming, this Gift Card will help to make it simple!

-This 120ml "Peach" Yixing Teapot will make a lovely addition to your gongfu tea set, offering a delicate tea aesthetic.
-Duan Ni clay (Zi Sha) retains heat well, is porous and absorbent.
-What differentiates Duanni from other ZiSha teapots is that they don't impart any pungent flavors on the tea itself.
-Furthermore, the clay will mellow out any harsh notes the tea may have, like unbalanced smokiness or earthiness of darker teas.
+Moon Rabbit is a mystical figure from Chinese culture.
+If you look up during the full moon, you'll see him with a mortar, pounding elixir of life.
+This 200ml Yixing Teapot shaped as Dragon Egg will make a lovely addition to your gongfu tea set.
+Duan Ni Yixing clay (Zi Sha) retains heat well, is porous and absorbent.
+The clay will mellow out any harsh notes the tea may have, like unbalanced smokiness or earthiness of darker teas.

 Tokoname clay is one of Japan's six original kiln styles.
 The clay reacts with tannins in the tea to decrease bitterness and bring out even more sweetness.
 Designed for Gyokuro, this 120ml teapot ensures a slow and steady pour that will get all the umami out of your precious tea.

 The Ru Yao Porcelain Kyusu Teapot is a gorgeous representative of the ancient porcelain technique that originated during the Song Dynasty.
 Iron used in this technique helps to create shining and glimmering luster, and firing creates a net of fine "cracks" in the glaze.
 With time, the "cracks" will get seasoned with tea and will beautifully darken.

 The Kyusu has been used to brew Japanese tea for ages.
 As respected in the culture, the white color symbolizes purity and relates to the spiritual world.
 With a capacity of 200ml, it's an ideal teapot for Sencha and Gyokuro green tea.